BrieferCelery/T2A2/README.md

 **`INSERT`**: the `INSERT` command inserts one or multiple data records into a table.

-**`SELECT`**: the select command will retrieves records from one or more tables in a database. `SELECT` is very flexible and can retrieve all records or none from multiple tables.
+**`SELECT`**: the select command will retrieve records from one or more tables in a database. `SELECT` is very flexible and can retrieve all records or none from multiple tables.

 **`UPDATE`**: this command will update a record in the database.
 This command can change the data in multiple records. `UPDATE` does not add new rows to the tables but takes an existing record and change the data.